 We ask that participants make at least a one-year commitment to this community of practice to get the most of out of the experience.
-2023 meeting dates are as follows at 3 pm EST: January 24, April 24, July 25, and October 31.
+2023 meeting dates are as follows: January 24 (3 pm EST), May 5 (1 pm EST), July 25 (3 pm EST), and October 31 (3 pm EST).

 In 2022, topics included: workplace and pay negotiation strategies; unique challenges and tools for supporting "work/life/family balance"; understanding internalized racism and ancestral knowledges; visioning for a robust community.

 Any EPIP members who identify as women of color are invited to join this community of practice.
 At EPIP, our understanding of women is expansive and includes anyone for whom the term resonates, including trans women and femmes.
 While this space welcomes all gender minorities of color, we recognize that the community may not meet the needs of all gender identities and expressions.
 [Click here to sign up.]

 Questions about fit?
 Please email Elyse Gordon, Director of Programs, at [email protected]